Elastigirl: Creation

 Screenwriter and director Brad Bird had pitched The Incredibles to Pixar as a scenario where a superhero family is forced to live as civilians in a witness relocation program.
-While the father is stuck reliving his past, the mother, Helen, embraces their new life to the point where she has, according to Bird, severed "a certain part of herself that is still alive ... she thinks that she's not missing anything, but it turns out that she is a little bit".
+While the father is stuck reliving his past, Helen embraces their new life to the point that she has, according to Bird, set aside a part of her personality she believes she no longer needs, only to discover that she does miss it to some degree.
 Bird said that, by the end of The Incredibles, Helen "has no intention of slowing down ever, and is rediscovering and reawakening [the superhero] side of her".
 He created Helen as a tribute to "the typical modern-day mom", and cited his own wife, Elizabeth, as inspiration for the character.
 Wanting the family's powers to symbolize typical nuclear family roles, he gave Helen elasticity to represent mothers who are constantly balancing countless responsibilities and being pulled in multiple directions.

 Originally, the script included a scene where Helen defends her decision to be a stay-at-home mother from a businesswoman who openly mocks the term.
 It was inspired by interactions Bird's wife had with her peers when she had first decided to be a homemaker and found that several people reacted dismissively.
 The scene was storyboarded but cut when the writers decided to open the film by introducing Helen and Bob as younger superheroes instead of a normal couple.
 One of the earliest ideas Bird had conceived for the film was when Helen notices her reflection after breaking into a supervillain's lair, and wearily acknowledges the weight she had gained since last donning a supersuit.
 Bird said this demonstrates some of the mundane, relatable feelings the titular family struggles with despite their extraordinary talents.
 Although there were some concerns that this moment would unintentionally undermine or sexualize the character, most of the crew understood Bird's intentions to make her more interesting, flawed, and relatable, and the scene was retained.
 Pixar had asked Bird to rewrite an argument between Helen and Bob because they feared it looked like she was being bullied by her husband.
 Instead of changing any dialogue, the director had Helen stretch to meet Bob's height to visually establish that "she's not intimidated by him, she's just as tough as he is".